| Safe Haskell | None |

 data MyType = ... deriving Regularize via (NoRegularize MyType)

-The default implementations are based on Generics
+The default implementations are based on Generics, and work for types

-that are records of items that are all instances of Regularize
+that are records of items that are all instances of Regularize.

 Nothing